adibzailan/public_sandbox-dynamo_package/NODES.md

 - `failed_ids`: ElementIds of failed walls

 ### rooms_to_floors
-Performance-optimized ZeroTouch node that creates floor elements from room boundaries with automatic boundary detection and height control.
+Creates floor elements from room boundaries with automatic boundary detection and height control.

 **Inputs:**
 - `Rooms`: List of rooms to process